Family Encyclopedia >> Food

 How to cook garlic properly?

-Be aware that garlic that is cooked in its skin, "in its shirt", gives a milder taste than peeled garlic.
+Cooking garlic "in its skin" yields a milder taste than peeled cloves.